This is post is not about film vs. digital for learning. This is going to be about something far more controversial, manual vs. automatic.

 For instance, if you own newer DX Nikon digital camera, it probably can’t use the early screw drive AF lenses.
 And your autofocus G type lenses usually won’t work on an AF film camera.
 With exception of the Nikon F5 and F6 of course.
 I am also not certain about the F100 though.

 I have come to believe that manual cameras can be difficult for beginners to wrap their head around.
 There is a resurgence in film photography over the last few years.
 Mechanical and manual cameras have started to fetch higher prices in the market.
 These autofocus cameras don’t seem to be getting any love.
-Hell, even class point and shoot cameras like the Olympus Stylus Epic is more sought after than the classic Nikon N90s.
+Even classic point and shoot cameras like the Olympus Stylus Epic is more sought after than the classic Nikon N90s.
 That’s insane to me.
 I firmly believe if a beginner is too frustrated with the camera, they will quit film.
 These autofocus cameras with some of these advanced features and more advanced metering systems will enhance the enjoyment of film photography.

 If you want to get in fresh to autofocus SLR, buy the highest model you can afford of which ever system you want to get into.
 If you already own a DSLR system, then stay into that brand.
 Just do research and you’ll be happy.